SEN & Disabilities

 Who do I contact about my child’s special educational needs?

 If parent/carers have concerns these should, in the first instance, be raised with the class teacher.
 Class teachers monitor the learning of all children in their class to ensure they make progress with their learning; when teachers are concerned that progress is not in line with their age expected targets they will liaise with the special educational needs co-ordinator (SENCo) who will monitor and assess a child where needed.
 The SENCo will also be able to support parent/carers when dealing with any concerns.
-The Special Needs Coordinator (SENCO) is responsible for managing and co-ordinating the support for children with special educational needs, including those who have Education Health and Care Plans (EHCP).
-The SENCO also provides professional guidance to school staff and works closely with parents and carers and other services that provide for children in the school.
+The Special Needs Coordinator (SENCo) is responsible for managing and co-ordinating the support for children with special educational needs, including those who have Education Health and Care Plans (EHCP).
+The SENCo also provides professional guidance to school staff and works closely with parents and carers and other services that provide for children in the school.
 Depending on the area of need, interventions can be put in place to ensure a child makes adequate progress and outside agencies contacted where necessary.
+The SENCo is Mrs Field and she can be reached on 01293 534897 or email@example.com.

 Which children does the school provide for?